BlochLior/react-and-django-tutorial/frontend-react/docs/INFINITE_LOOP_FIX_SUMMARY.md

 2. **Use `useMemo` for objects and callbacks** passed to hooks
 3. **Check dependency arrays** for unstable references
 4. **Test for excessive API calls** in component tests
+5. **Be careful with function dependencies in `useEffect`** - avoid including functions that change on every render
+6. **Use ESLint disable comments judiciously** - only when you understand the trade-offs and have verified safety

 ### **Testing Strategy**
 1. **Include infinite loop detection** in all component tests